ianquill/dropdown_menu/README.md

 refactor - make more modular

-- add linter / prettier
+- need to make adding via createElement work

-- add style changes into javascript, not css
+* add style changes into javascript, not css
-- change to custom element
+* change to custom element
-- template element for initial html
+* template element for initial html
--
+*